The Daleian Singers

 2015 © The Daleian Singers | All rights reserved |

-Glyn Edwards has been our Musical Director since 1981 continuing a family tradition, Glyn’s father, Frank, was one of our original First Tenors and also assistant M.D. for many years.
+Glynn Edwards has been our Musical Director since 1981 continuing a family tradition, Glynn’s father, Frank, was one of our original First Tenors and also assistant M.D. for many years.

 The Daleian Singers originated in the mining village of Silverdale, North Staffordshire in 1957 formed by a mixed group of choristers drawn from both the local Methodist chapels which had a rich choral tradition, and from local operatic societies.
 Envisaged as an ‘entertainers’ choir as a counterpoint to the more traditional choral groups in the area the choir nevertheless soon racked up an excellent competition record to complement their concert success.
 This has continued to the present day; winning both the Male Voice and the Open Choral trophies at Biddulph Music Festival in 2014 and in November 2015 taking home the prestigious Male Voice title at the North Wales Choral Festival at Llandudno and retained that title in November 2016.
 In 2019 this was eclipsed at our first visit to the Cornwall International Festival of Male Voices where we came second in the International competition and won best UK choir overall.

 The choir have sung with many illustrious guests over the years including; Joan Sutherland, Stuart Burrows, Alfie Boe and bands such as the James Shepherd versatile brass and the Fodens Works Brass Band.